zjchao/octavia/CONSTITUTION.rst

 Octavia is a load balancer for large operators
 ----------------------------------------------
 That's not to say that small operators can't use it.
-(In fact, we expect it to work well for small deployments, too.)
+(In fact, we expect it to work well for small deployements, too.)
 But what we mean here is that if in creating, improving or maintaining Octavia we somehow make it unable to meet the needs of a typical large operator (or that operator's users), then we have failed.